-Then, the smartest way is talking it through.
+Then, the smartest way is to talk it through.

-The key is communicating the new mindset with your subconscious mind effectively.
+The question is how can you communicate the new mindset with your subconscious mind and install it effectively?

 This is where you use the mindfulness meditation technique to cool down the fear of failure that arises and install the new mindset.